-The purpose of the Johnnie Colemon Theological Seminary is to offer comprehensive spiritual education and training programs that qualify students for the degree, certification, or continuing education of their choice.
+The purpose of the Johnnie Colemon Theological Seminary is to offer comprehensive spiritual education and training programs that qualify students for the degree or certification of their choice.
+We aim to empower those seeking spiritual nourishment and personal growth and development.